nmshd/documentation/_docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md

 {% include properties_list.html %}

-This use-case loads a peer's [RelatonshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) from the Backbone by a given reference to the RelationshipTemplate.
+This use case loads a peer's [RelatonshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) from the Backbone by a given reference to the RelationshipTemplate.

 ## Parameters